-The workshop convened over 50 participants representing 23 entities viagra for healthy male from federal, state, tribal, and local agencies; binational organizations; universities; and nonprofits.
+The workshop convened over 50 participants representing 23 entities from federal, state, tribal, and local agencies; binational organizations; universities; and nonprofits.
 Participants reviewed existing decision-support tools and discussed their information needs and processes used when developing, evaluating, and implementing aquatic connectivity projects.

 The discussion helped identify research needs and information gaps and ways to enhance existing tools to support more effective and efficient decision making.

 The proceedings document is available for download below:Document Download